 - You can dispute your garnishment if you believe you don’t owe the debt.
 This may require a lengthy appeals process, especially if your wages are being garnished for tax debt.

 How to stop garnishment – and get your life back on track

 Now that you know what wage garnishment is and how it starts, you’re one step closer to putting a stop to it.

 Wage garnishment typically does not stop until you pay the entire debt balance in full.
 For IRS back tax issues, this balance can include any interest, penalties, and collection fees accrued over the course of your debt.

 If you do not have enough money to pay the debt in full, you can always talk to a professional about the other resolution options that exist for you.
 With IRS wage garnishment, a tax expert can help you figure out a solution like a payment plan that works for both you and the IRS.
 This sort of resolution will result in the IRS releasing your paycheck garnishment.
-No wage garnishment means you getting back to living your life more comfortably.
+No wage garnishment means you get back to living your life more comfortably.

 *Read the original post on our Tax Defense Network blog